refractionPOINT/lc-service/README.md

 ### log_event
 Called when a log has been ingested in LimaCharlie.
 The `data` component will contain a `routing` and `event` component similarly to the deployment events in a LimaCharlie [Output](https://doc.limacharlie.io/en/master/outputs/).

+### service_error
+Called when the LimaCharlie cloud encounters an error while dealing with your service.